 In the United States, carrying a firearm is legal.
 However, how it is carried is dictated by the laws of the state.
 In some states, concealed carry is legal, which means that the gun can be carried on a licensed person but must not be visible to other people.
+In several concealed carry states, there is a duty to inform, meaning that the individual carrying the firearm is required to disclose the firearm's presence upon making contact with law enforcement.

-On the other hand, some states have what is known as open carry, which means that a person can carry their firearm legally in a holster or attached to a sling so that it is easily accessible.
+On the other hand, some states have what is known as open carry, which means that a person can legally carry their firearm in a holster or attached to a sling so that it is easily accessible.
 It does not need to be concealed from other people.

 In recent years, more states are making open carry legal.
 The argument in favor of open carry is that criminals usually hide their weapons, while law-abiding citizens should not be forced to conceal their weapons.